Cut Edge Corrosion Treatment From Liquasil

 When considering sealing overlapping metal roof sheets, the size of the gap between the upper and lower sheets needs to be considered.

-When trafficked, the gap between overlapping roof sheets increases, but this effect can be reduced by stitching the sheets 100mm or so from the edge of the top sheet, using rivets or stitcher screws, prior to treating the cut edge corrosion.
+When trafficked, the gap between overlapping roof sheets increases, but this effect can be reduced by stitching the sheets 100mm or so from the edge of the top sheet, ideally using stitcher screws, prior to treating the cut edge corrosion.

 Cleaning The Flexlap System